 In the end, we nailed 28 unique shots over two shoot days, and we couldn’t have done it without the help of our incredibly hard-working crew.
 After selects were made, we managed the post-production process with Versatile Studios, who worked quickly to handle all of the retouching requests, both big and small.
 The new website launched a few weeks later, and Walmart received an incredible amount of publicity as they announced the new service.

-And here are a few additional behind-the-scenes shots:
+A few behind-the-scenes shots: